kny5/fabacademy_antonio_anaya/docs/assignments/week12.md

 <img src="../../images/week12/group_02.jpg" alt="group_02.jpg" width=100%/>

-- I've cast a coin using Food-safe silicone, as Elina, but I've used the vacuum pump to extract air bubbles from the mix.
+- I've cast a coin using Food-safe silicone, as [Elina](http://fabacademy.org/2021/labs/agrilab/students/elina-nguyen-cadoret/about/), but with the difference that I've used the vacuum pump to extract air bubbles from the mix.

 <img src="../../images/week12/group_06.jpg" alt="group_06.jpg" width=100%/>